Veterinary Technician Schools in Florida

 1

 Luckily for animal lovers in the Sunshine State, there’s an abundance of accredited veterinary technician (vet tech) schools in Florida (FL).
-According to the American Veterinary Medical Association (AVMA)—the primary certifying body for veterinary colleges in the nation—there are eight quality, accredited programs for prospective vet techs, including a distance education option, offered by seven institutions of higher learning.
+According to the American Veterinary Medical Association (AVMA)—the primary certifying body for veterinary colleges in the nation—there are seven quality, accredited programs for prospective vet techs, including a distance education option, offered by six institutions of higher learning.

 Two schools of note include the scenic Miami-Dade College, whose student reporters filmed an episode covering the essentials of the veterinary technology program, and Eastern Florida State College, which provides hands-on instruction with furry, feathered, and scaly-skinned patients through its on-campus veterinary center and externships in clinics nearby the main campus.

 Not only is there a plurality of AVMA-accredited programs in Florida, but the state also offers one of the most favorable employment climates in the nation.
-The Bureau of Labor Statistics (BLS May 2022) reports that Florida, the third highest-employing state in the U.S., employs 9,520 vet techs.
-Moreover, the BLS (2022) predicts openings for this occupation will swell 20 percent nationally between 2021 and 2031.
+The Bureau of Labor Statistics (BLS May 2023) reports that Florida, the second highest-employing state in the U.S., employs 10,310 vet techs.
+Moreover, the BLS (2024) predicts openings for this occupation will swell 19 percent nationally between 2023 and 2033.

-Read on to learn how to become a vet tech in Florida, what programs are available, professional licensing information, and the detailed job outlook for the state.
+Read on to learn about how to become a vet tech in Florida, what programs are available, what professional licensing information is available, and what the detailed job outlook is for the state.

 AVMA-Accredited Vet Tech Programs in Florida